deeplearning4j/deeplearning4j/quickstart.md

 2. Read the [introduction to deep neural networks](./neuralnet-overview) or [one of our detailed tutorials](./tutorials).
 3. Check out the more detailed [Comprehensive Setup Guide](./gettingstarted).
 4. Browse the [DL4J documentation](./documentation).
-5. Go through our next tutorial: [MNIST for Beginners](./mnist-for-beginners)

 ### Troubleshooting